-A post-rehabilitation well performance test was conducted on August 26, 2021, at 3.8 and 7.6 L/s.
+A post-rehabilitation well performance test was conducted on July 24, 2015.
 The data collected is provided in Table 4 and was plotted graphically and compared against historical pumping levels on Figure 1.
-The post-rehabilitation test results indicate well performance has increased when compared to the pre-rehabilitation test.
+The post-rehabilitation test results indicate well performance has improved from a specific capacity of 0.73 L/s/m to 0.86 L/s/m.
+The short term maximum sustainable pumping rate has increased from 3.8 L/s to approximately 4.5 L/s.